19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Mechanical/Nonmagical.md

 # Nonmagical

-Nonmagical ancestries are [Humanoids](../../../Resources%20for%20GMs/Creatures/Creature%20Types/Humanoid.md) whose physiology does not grant them any mechanical advantages over that of a normal human.
+Nonmagical ancestries are [Humanoids](../../../Resources%20for%20GMs/Creatures/Creature%20Types/Humanoid.md) whose physiology does not grant them any mechanical advantages over that of a real-life human.
 They have the [Lucky](#Lucky) feature.

 ## Lucky